Samsar4/CEH-v10-Study-Guide/README.md

 * **This is a unofficial Study Guide for CEH, forked from:**
     - https://github.com/scottymcraig/CEHv10StudyGuide

-* The objective of this repo is to clarify all topics presented on [CEH v10](https://iclass.eccouncil.org/our-courses/certified-ethical-hacker-ceh/).

     * Changes:
-    - [➕] Increased information details in general
+    ➕ Increased information details in general
-    - [➕] Practical labs added
+    ➕ Practical labs added
-    - [➕] Images added for clear understanding
+    ➕ Images added for clear understanding
-    - [➕] Content segregation
+    ➕ Content segregation

+* The objective of this repo is to clarify all topics presented on [CEH v10](https://iclass.eccouncil.org/our-courses/certified-ethical-hacker-ceh/) (ANSI) exam.

 ---